DorianAtSchool/leukemia-transplant-explainable-ml/README.md

 - Outcome variables (30–51) currently unused except `dead`; these support future survival / competing risks modeling.
 - Graft manipulation variables (24–28) and donor age constructs (19–20) excluded due to missingness / restricted applicability but are candidates for engineered feature inclusion.

-## Encoding & Modeling Notes
-- All predictors are numeric-coded categorical or continuous and were used directly without explicit one-hot expansion in the current pipeline (implicit ordinal treatment).
-Some variables (e.g., `gvhdprgp`, `gvhdprgp2`, `alstatprgp`, `racegp`) are nominal and could benefit from one-hot encoding to avoid imposing artificial ordinality.
-- Certain related variables (e.g., age & agegp; hctcigp & hctcigp2; gvhdprgp & gvhdprgp2) introduce collinearity/redundancy that can dilute individual feature signals in linear models.
-- Removal (instead of imputation) of rows containing patterned missingness codes (99 / 99.x / -9.x) may introduce selection bias if missingness is not random (e.g., center practices or era effects).
-- Time-to-event variables enable richer survival analysis (recommended next phase).

 ## Clinical Impact Statement
 This modeling effort, though currently modest in discriminative performance, highlights reproducible early mortality determinants in allogeneic transplantation: chronological age, refractory/relapsed disease at transplant, and prophylactic immunomodulation strategy.
 The strong gradient boosting emphasis on active disease (alstatprgp) underscores the persistent adverse biology of uncontrolled leukemia at HCT, reinforcing prioritization of achieving deep remission pre-transplant when feasible.